CHTC/chtc-website-source/hpc-transition.md

 4. Transfer ONLY needed files from the old cluster to the new, and continue to remove all old and unneeded data from the old cluster.

-# Contact us at chtc@cs.wisc.edu with any questions or concerns
+# Contact us at chtc@cs.wisc.edu with any questions or concerns.